 Who went to lunch with you?

-Adverb: A word that modifies verbs, adjectives, and other adverbs.
+An adverb is a word that modifies verbs, adjectives, and other adverbs.
 A word is probably an adverb if:

 Susan reluctantly agreed to serve on my committee.